-Employment opportunities are posted on Chatham Career Link and are updated regularly.
-Career Link is our online database that provides for full-time, part-time, internships, and student employment opportunities.
+Employment opportunities are posted on Handshake and are updated regularly.
 Positions range from administrative and office assistant roles, to assisting faculty with research, to serving as Chatham's Mascot, Caron the Cougar!

 To look for current openings and opportunities:

-- Go to Chatham Career Link and log in using your Chatham Username (email address) and Password.
+- Go to Handshake and log in using your Chatham Username (email address) and Password.

 +Applying, Interviewing, and Getting Hired!

-If you have already created your profile and uploaded your resume to Career Link, you are one click away from applying for jobs!
+If you have already created your profile and uploaded your resume to Handshake, you are just a few clicks away from applying for jobs!

 Interviews are required for all open positions.
 This is a great time to practice your interviewing skills!
-If you need help preparing contact firstname.lastname@example.org to schedule a practice interview, or follow these tips to help you get ready:
+If you need help preparing contact the Office of Career Development to schedule a practice interview, or follow these tips to help you get ready: